Chiropractors can be essential for relieving pain.

 The Mayo Clinic defines a chiropractic adjustment as “a procedure in which trained specialists (chiropractors) use their hands or a small instrument to apply a controlled, sudden force to a spinal joint.”
 The idea is to make sure that the body’s musculoskeletal structure (your skeleton, muscles, cartilage, etc.) is in proper alignment.

-Chiropractic adjustments are generally considered to be safe, and the risks of treatment are low when performed by a trained and licensed professional.
+Chiropractic adjustments are generally considered to be safe and pain-free, and the risks of treatment are low when performed by a trained and licensed medical professional.